CoolHandDev/go-mssql-runner/README.md

 c:\MyDBProject>set GOSQLR_DATABASE=adventureworks2012
 c:\MyDBProject>go-mssql-runner start
 ```
-Alternatively, the variables can be set in System Properties.
-So during command line execution, the program can be run by invoking start as
+During command line execution, the program can be run by invoking start as shown above.
+One or more of the values can be overriden as shown in
-showen above.
-One or more of the values can be overriden as shown in the example below where the config location is overriden by the value
-passed in the -c flag:
+the example below where the config location is overriden by the value passed in the -c flag:

 ```
 c:\MyDBProject>go-mssql-runner start -c /SomeOtherProjectFolder/mssqlrun.conf.json